rgaior/detectorsim/README.md

 ## Code example
 analysis/simwf.py : perfoms the simulation of a waveform according the detector type and method to simulate the power detector.
 (refer to the detector simulation note for details about the simulation method)
 ex:
-python simwf gi 2
+python simwf gi 2   (runs thes simulation for the GI antenna with the method 2 )
-runs thes simulation for the GI antenna with the method 2
+python simsignalwithtxt.py ../data/testenvelope.txt   (runs thes simulation for the norsat antenna with the method 3 and power envelope defined in ../data/testenvelope.txt)